herrevilkitten/fantastic_m2/fantastic_m2_readme.txt

 Terrain & multi level bridges that can be jumped between.

 Three Material Sounds - Complete
-Different sounds play based on the texture under the feet.
+Different sounds play based on the primary texture under the feet.
+Grass, Sand, Stone, and the path all have separate footstep sounds.
+The footstep loudness increases with speed.

 Game Feel - Complete
-Need I really explain?
+Fog, rain, dark lighting, and a nebulous sky box add to the "dreamyness" state of the character.
+This dream scene features a romantic proposal, a past event in the character's life.
+Warm lighting adds to the "happy moment" feel.

 Assets used in the creation of the scene:
 Valentines Chocolates and Roses (TurkCheeps)